Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 The recovery interface enables the user to manage both the recovery setup and recovery initiation within a mobile app, letting the `extended_recovery` pallet manage `create_recovery` or `initiate_recovery` calls based on recovery options chosen by the user.

-`delay_period`: The number of blocks after a recovery attempt is initialized that needs to pass before the account can be recovered.
-`threshold`: The number of friends that must vouch for a recovery attempt before the account can be recoverd

 #### NFC Recovery with extended recovery pallet
 ##### Recovery Setup
 1. The user taps their NFC device(s) on their mobile
 2. The user is prompted for `threshold` (if applicable) and `delay_period`
+> `delay_period`: "The number of blocks after a recovery attempt is initialized that needs to pass before the account can be recovered"

+> `threshold`: "The number of friends that must vouch for a recovery attempt before the account can be recoverd"

 3. The app reads the NFC's serial number(s), applies a hash function and sends it to the `extended_recovery` pallet
 4. The pallet stores the hashed serial number(s) rehashed with a salt
 5. Create item account id(s) associated to the hashed serial number(s)